blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 ## Consumables

+### Bubble shield
+The wearer may use their action to consume a stamina die, doff this shield, and activate it.
+This creates a 5ft radius dome of force around the shield.
+The dome has 15 AC and 30HP and cannot be crossed until broken.

+### Gambler's Sausage
+This fermented sausage has a shelf life of 6 days.
+The older it gets, the more potent, but the more likely it is to become toxic.
+When eaten, roll a d12 and add the number of days since this sausage was created.
+If the roll is under 12, you gain that many stamina dice.
+If the roll is over 12, you instead take that roll as poison damage.

 ### +1 Quiver (Common)
 This quiver contains 12 arrows that each cause an additional +1 damage on a hit.